quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

 }
 ```

-For our service structure and simplicity's sake, we're only going to focus on one method that will initialize the app.
+For service structure and simplicity's sake, focus will only be on one method that will initialize the app.
 In time, this base service file will be the location of more than just initialization.
-Ideally, you should break your services up in separate files for testing, and maintenance concerns.
+Ideally, services should be broken up into separate files for testing, and maintenance concerns.